depeperwinkel

 The unique sharpness experience of sanshol

-Characteristic of all Zanthoxylum peppers, and therefore also of the Sichuan pepper, is the tingling you experience on the tip of your tongue due to a substance in the pepper called sanshool, named after the Japanese sanshō.
-The pungency is caused by the amides in the peel of the fruit: α-, β-, γ- and δ-sanshool, α hidroxy sanshool and β-hidroxy sanshool. γ sanshool and α hidroxy sanshool are mainly responsible for the anesthetic effect.
-The amount of α-hidroxy-sanshool in the berries can amount to (more than) 50 ‰ of the dry weight, of γ sanshool around 5 ‰.
+Characteristic of all Zanthoxylum peppers, and therefore also of the Szechuan pepper, is the tingling sensation you experience on the tip of your tongue due to a substance in the pepper called sanshool, named after the Japanese sanshō.
+The pungency is caused by the amides in the peel of the fruit: α-, β-, γ- and δ-sanshool, α hidroxy sanshool and β-hidroxy sanshool.
+The numbing effect is mainly caused by γ sanshool and α hidroxy sanshool.
+The amount of α-hidroxy-sanshool in the berries can amount to (well over) 50 ‰ of the dry weight, of γ sanshool around 5‰.

 The tingling is accompanied by a slight numbness, jokingly compared to tasting a 9 volt battery.
-One single berry is enough to experience that!
-This somato sensation, stimulation by touch, has been used as an anesthetic in traditional medicine in Asia for centuries.
+A single berry is enough to experience that!
+This somato-sensation, stimulation by touch, has been used for centuries as an anaesthetic in traditional medicine in Asia.
 The effect is very complex and the subject of extensive studies.
-Hydroxy-α-sanshol in particular is said to cause the tingling, and there are certain parallels with the pungency sensation of capsaicin, the pungent substance in chili peppers, but also with menthol and mustard oil.
+Hydroxy-α-sanshol in particular is said to cause the tingling, and there are certain parallels with the sharpness experience of capsaicin, the sharp substance in chili pepper, but also with menthol and mustard oil.

 Smell and taste

-• D-limonene (dipentene), sweet citrus flavor, occurring modestly in nutmeg, mace and cardamom,
+- D-limonene (dipentene), sweet citrus flavor, found in modest amounts in nutmeg, mace and cardamom,

-This pepper is therefore delicious in combination with the aforementioned spices, and in general with products that go well with citrus, such as crustaceans and shells, white fish, salmon, white butter sauces, veal, pork and duck.
-Can be eaten raw or added at the last minute, and is delicious in vegetable salads and desserts or with fruit.
+This pepper is therefore delicious in combination with the aforementioned spices, and in general with products that go well with citrus such as shellfish and shellfish, white fish, salmon, white butter sauces, veal, pork and duck.
+Can be eaten raw and added at the last moment, and is delicious in vegetable salads and in desserts or with fruit.

-In India it is preferred to use the pepper called triphal (Marathi) or triphala (Gujarati) 'pure', that is to say not in combination with other spices.
-Triphal is mainly used in fish dishes, just like in Vietnam, where the mountain pepper is eaten with grilled fish, with grilled or dried meat and with smoked buffalo meat.
-Sometimes people rub meat with ground mountain pepper to make the meat more durable.
+In India, people prefer to use the pepper called triphal (Marathi) or triphala (Gujarati) 'pure', that is, not in combination with other spices.
+Triphal is used mainly in fish dishes, just like in Vietnam, where mountain pepper is eaten with grilled fish, with grilled or dried meat and with smoked buffalo meat.
+Sometimes meat is rubbed with ground mountain pepper to make the meat better preserved.

 Usage

 Roast the whole fruits.
-Crush the fruits to release the seeds.
-It is best to mortar these and grind the seed casings.
-Just like the whole berries (with seeds), provided they are roasted until crispy in advance.
+Crush the fruits, which will release the seeds.
+These are best crushed with a mortar, the seed pods are best ground.
+Just like the whole berries (with seeds), provided they are roasted crispy beforehand.

 Features: